Pongamia oil: Cultivation

 Millettia pinnata is native to South and Southeast Asia.
-Known in various languages as Indian beech, pongam, karanja, honge, kanuga, pongu and naktamala, it is now grown all over the world.
-Typically the plant starts yielding pods from the fifth year on with the yields increasing each year until it stabilizes around the tenth year.
+Typically, the plant starts yielding pods from the fifth year on with the yields increasing each year until it stabilizes around the tenth year.
 Seeds are usually harvested in the spring, each seed weighing from about 1.1 g to 1.8 g.
 The yield per tree can range from about 10 kg to more than 50 kg depending on conditions, with an average of 1500-1700 seeds per kilogram.
-Historically the pods are removed from the trees by beating the branches with sticks and decorticated using mallets or stones.
+Historically, the pods are removed from the trees by beating the branches with sticks and decorticated using mallets or stones.
 Research is ongoing into mechanical harvesting methods.

-The basic nutritional components of Millettia pinnata seeds may change depending on the season and maturity of the tree but in general are as follows:
+The basic nutritional components of Millettia pinnata seeds may change depending on the season and maturity of the tree (table).

 Description

 Pongamia oil is extracted from the seeds by expeller pressing, cold pressing, or solvent extraction.
 The oil is yellowish-orange to brown in color.
 It has a high content of triglycerides, and its disagreeable taste and odor are due to bitter flavonoid constituents including karanjin, pongamol, tannin and karanjachromene.

 Millettia pinnata has a number of different varieties but little research has been published on the differences between them.
-This combined with variances in soil and weather can change the specific composition of Pongamia oil.
-Typically Pongamia oil is composed of the following fatty acids:
+This combined with variances in soil and weather can change the specific composition of pongamia oil.
+Pongamia oil is composed of the following fatty acids:

 The physical properties of crude pongamia oil are as follows: